Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-This dog is giant compared to the other Schnauzers but is small compared to the Leonberger and is still smaller than the Great Dane, one of his ancestors.
-They usually weigh around 30 kilos (66 pounds) but some males can get up to almost 50 kilos (110 pounds).
+This dog is giant compared to the other Schnauzers but is small compared to the Leonberger.
+It is still smaller than the Great Dane, one of his ancestors.
+They usually weigh around 30 kilos (66 pounds), but some males can get up to almost 50 kilos (110 pounds).

 That size made them great as a farm dog and they were originally used for driving cattle, watching the farm, and guarding the farmer´s property.
 Later they became a popular watch dog in the city and their size made them perfect for military dogs and good for Shutzhund, the personal protection dog sport developed in Germany.

-They are impressive looking dogs and although they do not shed much but need some grooming.
+They are impressive looking dogs, and although they do not shed much, they do need some grooming.
 The coat can be clipped or plucked, and the beard gets wet and nasty from drool and food so it has to be cleaned and combed out.

 Giant Schnauzers have big-dog health problems like hip dysplasia, but are also prone to eye diseases like glaucoma and cataracts, several severe skin diseases, and some types of cancer.
 The most common cause of death is actually lymphoma and liver cancer.